Top 10 Best Paid Jobs in the UK

 Top Ten Best Paying Jobs and Worst Paying Jobs in the UK - this article was first published here - best paying jobs

-A recent survey by the Office for National Statistics shows annual average wages for full-time employees rose by 2.6% to £25,800 ($41,280) in 2009 (that seems high as there are lots of people who earn a lot less).
+The most recent survey by the Office for National Statistics shows annual average wages for full-time employees were £34,400 ($42,056) in 2016 (that seems high as there are lots of people who earn a lot less).

 Highest Paying Jobs in the UK